-The Headteacher or Head of School must be informed immediately and action will take place.
+The Headteacher must be informed immediately and action will take place.

 Children are told that silence is the bully's best friend.
 Although bullying in this school is rare, the school always acts swiftly with a process of investigation, communication and action.
 Bullies will not be tolerated.